Making a Reservation

-A $7.50 non-refundable service fee (sales tax not included) is charged per site at the time a reservation is made and with any changes to an existing reservation.
+A $7.50 non-refundable service fee (sales tax not included) is charged per site at the time a reservation is made.
 No refunds are given based on weather conditions unless the park facility has been officially closed due to severe weather.
 Refund requests must be submitted by calling 763.559.6700.

 - Campsite check-in time is 4:00 PM; check-out time is 3:00 PM.
 Camper cabin check-in time is 3:00 PM; check-out time is noon.